-These sensations we seek in the modern world are not only available and cheap, but most are legal, and the vast majority are actually promoted by our culture.
-If the rush is tied to something that society rewards then we call it ambition, if its attached to something a little scary, then we label the individual a 'risktaker' and if its tied to something illegal - then they are an 'addict' or substance abuser.
-So has culture decided which drugs are 'good' to pursue?
+Our gradual acclimation to substances and activities that hijack our reward system is increasingly forcing us (collectively) to live in the moment.
+Unwinding this cultural behavior may prove to be difficult.
+The sensations we seek in the modern world are not only available and cheap, but most are legal, and the vast majority are actually promoted by our culture.
+If the rush is tied to something that society rewards we call it ambition, if its attached to something a little scary, then we label the individual a 'risktaker' and if its tied to something illegal - then they are an 'addict' or substance abuser.
+So it seems culture has voted on which drugs are 'good' to pursue.